Anger: Cognitive effects

 An angry person tends to anticipate other events that might cause them anger.
 They will tend to rate anger-causing events (e.g. being sold a faulty car) as more likely than sad events (e.g. a good friend moving away).

 A person who is angry tends to place more blame on another person for their misery.
 This can create a feedback, as this extra blame can make the angry person angrier still, so they in turn place yet more blame on the other person.

 When people are in a certain emotional state, they tend to pay more attention to, or remember, things that are charged with the same emotion; so it is with anger.
 For instance, if a person is trying to persuade someone that a tax increase is necessary, if the person is currently feeling angry, they would do better to use an argument that elicits anger ("more criminals will escape justice") than, say, an argument that elicits sadness ("there will be fewer welfare benefits for disabled children").
 Also, unlike other negative emotions, which focus attention on all negative events, anger only focuses attention on anger-causing events.

-Anger can make a person more desiring of an object to which his anger is tied.
+Anger can make a person more desiring of an object to which their anger is tied.
 In a 2010 Dutch study, test subjects were primed to feel anger or fear by being shown an image of an angry or fearful face, and then were shown an image of a random object.
 When subjects were made to feel angry, they expressed more desire to possess that object than subjects who had been primed to feel fear.